Text Link

 Most people don’t think of skin as an organ, but it is, in fact, the body’s largest organ.
 Indeed, the covering comprises an entire organ system, called the integumentary system.

-Made up of the skin, hair, and nails, this system, too, is not immune to the impact of bulimia.
+Made up of the skin, hair, and nails, this system, too, is not immune to the health risks of bulimia.
 The biggest bulimia complication to the integumentary system is typically dehydration brought on by the excessive output of purging.

 Without proper levels of water and electrolytes, the skin, hair, and nails can turn brittle, flaky, or scaly.
-People with bulimia may also experience premature hair loss or thinning.
-(3)
+People with bulimia may also experience premature hair loss or thinning.2

-Bulimia nervosa is also closely tied to a person’s mental and emotional state, causing another set of complications for the person struggling with the illness.
+Bulimia nervosa is also closely tied to a person’s mental and emotional state, causing another set of bulimia nervosa complications for the person struggling with the illness.

-Some of those mental and emotional complications can be caused by the uneven diet and lack of many nutrients, vitamins, and other essential compounds that result from restricting and purging.
+Some of those mental and emotional health risks can be caused by the uneven diet and lack of many nutrients, vitamins, and other essential compounds that result from restricting and purging.

-Once someone is entrenched in the behavioral patterns of bulimia, other emotional and psychological complications may come to the surface, including:
+Once someone is entrenched in the behavioral patterns of bulimia, other emotional and psychological bulimia health consequences may come to the surface, including:6,7

 • Obsessive-compulsive behaviors, such as compulsive exercising